zdharma-continuum/zinit/README.md

 </a>
 </p>

-Zinit is an elastic and fast Zshell plugin manager that will allow you to install everything from GitHub and other sites.
+Zinit is a flexible and fast Zshell plugin manager that will allow you to install everything from GitHub and other sites.

-Zinit is currently the only plugin manager out there that provides Turbo mode which yields **50-80% faster Zsh startup!** (i.e.: the shell will start up to **5** times faster!).
+Zinit is currently the only plugin manager out there that provides Turbo mode which yields **50-80% faster Zsh startup** (i.e.: the shell will start up to **5** times faster!).
 Check out a speed comparison with other popular plugin managers [here](https://github.com/zdharma/pm-perf-test).

-Zinit gives **reports** from plugin load describing what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH` elements a plugin has set up.
+The plugin manager gives **reports** from plugin loadings describing what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH` elements a plugin has set up.
 This allows to quickly familiarize oneself with a new plugin and provides rich and easy to digest information which might be helpful on various occasions.

 Supported is unloading of plugin and ability to list, (un)install and **selectively disable**, **enable** plugin's completions.